 - Add experience: "with 10 years of experience in B2B startups"

-- Specify the style: "who explains in a simple and educational manner"
+- Specify the style: "who explains things in a simple, educational way"

 Example:

-You are a certified nutritionist specialized in endurance athlete nutrition.
+You are a certified nutritionist specializing in endurance athlete nutrition.
 You communicate clearly and practically, avoiding medical jargon.

-Element 2: The context — Set the scene
+Element 2: The context — Setting the scene

 Why it's essential: the AI knows nothing about your situation.
-Your industry, your audience, your constraints, your objectives — all of this must be explicit.
+Your industry, audience, constraints, goals — all of this must be explicit.

 What to include: